floneum/floneum-site/blog/en/structured_generation_visualized.md

 ## Conclusion

 Structured generation gives you fine-grained control of generation while accelerating generation speed.
 More consistent outputs make it possible to use LLMs with typed APIs or guide LLMs along a longer multi-step process.
-I hope you found the visualizations useful.
-I would love to hear what use cases you have for structured generation.
+I hope you found the visualizations useful and I would love to hear what use cases you have for structured generation.

 If you need a complex structured generation parser, try [Kalosm](https://floneum.com/kalosm).
 You can write your parsers in Rust which means they run extremely fast.
-For parsers that can run up to a quarter million times per token, slow is not an option.
-Or join the [discord](https://discord.gg/dQdmhuB8q5) to discuss this article.
+Feel free to join the [discord](https://discord.gg/dQdmhuB8q5) to discuss this article.